-If a Police Technician is required by the Department or by state law to attend a training class on his or her regular day off, or on his or her regular workday but not contiguous with his or her regular shift, he or she shall be guaranteed a minimum of two (2) hours' overtime at the overtime rate of pay.
-If a Police Technician is required by the Department to attend a training class contiguous with his or her regular duty shift, he or she shall be guaranteed a minimum of one (1) hour overtime at the overtime rate of pay, with the understanding that there may be, at the Department's discretion, a break of less than fifteen (15) minutes between the end of the work shift and the beginning or end of the one (1) hour training period.
+If a Police Technician is required by the Department or by state law to attend a training class on their regular day off, or on their regular workday but not contiguous with their regular shift, they shall be guaranteed a minimum of two (2) hours' overtime at the overtime rate of pay.
+If a Police Technician is required by the Department to attend a training class contiguous with their regular duty shift, they shall be guaranteed a minimum of one (1) hour overtime at the overtime rate of pay, with the understanding that there may be, at the Department's discretion, a break of less than fifteen (15) minutes between the end of the work shift and the beginning or end of the one (1) hour training period.